cyber5w/blog/_posts/2024-03-21-CryptNet-Ransomware-Analysis.md

 It Reads the entire file into a byte array.
 Initializes two strings (**text** and **text2**).

->The string **text** is used as a key for encryption, however, the deobfuscators we used incorrectly identified it as a constant string, rather than a randomly generated one.
+>The string **text** is used as a key for encryption, however, the deobfuscators we used incorrectly identified it as a constant string, rather than a randomly generated one, Don't ever blindly trust a tool.

 Then Converts these strings to byte arrays using ASCII encoding.